Date of last revision: 1 March 2023

 We may transfer, store or process the data we collect from you to a destination outside of the UK for the purposes described in this notice, or the data may be accessed by our employees or by our suppliers who are based outside of the United Kingdom.
 We may do this for example, to fulfil an order you have placed or to provide support services as described in Section 5.
 We take all reasonable steps to protect your data and ensure it is processed in accordance with this notice.
 When you submit your personal data to us, you agree to this transfer, storage and processing.

-The UK ceases to be a member of the EEA on 31 December 2020.
-After this date, transfers from the UK to the EEA will be permitted under UK data protection law as the UK government deems EEA countries deemed to provide an adequate level of protection for personal data.
+The UK ceased to be a member of the EEA on 31 December 2020.
+After this date, transfers from the UK to the EEA are permitted under UK data protection law as the UK government deems EEA countries deemed to provide an adequate level of protection for personal data.
 Transfers from the UK to countries outside of the EEA (such as the USA) are subject to appropriate safeguards to ensure that the personal data transferred reaches the standards required under UK data protection law.
 This includes:

 - Standard Contractual Clauses specified by the UK government or adopted by the European Commission; approved by the UK Information Commissioner’s Office or an EU data protection authority which are binding on the service provider.